Hawai'ian Hula Dance

 Facilitated by Lydia Mathi

-Lydia Mathi is a trained hula dancer from the Spirit of Aloha 'Ohana Hula halau (school), under the tutelage of Kumu Alilei Talebian.
-She has been dancing hula for 15 years and has competed with her halau in the Ho'ike Hawai'i Hula competition in Florida.
-She is excited to have the opportunity to share the ancient art of hula and the Hawai'ian culture with participants of the Juvenis festival!
+Lydia Mathi is a trained hula dancer from the Spirit of Aloha 'Ohana Hula Halau ("school"), headed by Kumu ("teacher") Alilei Talebian.
+Lydia has been dancing hula for 16 years and has competed with her halau in the Ho'ike Hawai'i Hula competition in Florida.
+She is excited to work with Juvenis once more and to be able to share Hawai'ian culture and the ancient art of hula with participants!

-Fun fact: hula actually originated as a martial arts, and was only available to men!
+Fun fact: hula actually originated as a martial art that was only done by men!
 Men continue to dance and compete in it to this day.
 Those who do not identify as women are just as welcome to dance as those who do!

 Here is a great example of kane (men) dance by Halau Hula 'O Kahikilaulani who performed at the Merrie Monarch Festival, the biggest and most prestigious hula competition in the world.